Boutique hotel lobby with warm wood, armchairs and a fireplace

 Should I stay near Keflavík airport on arrival?

 Only if you land very late or fly out very early.
-Reykjavík is 45 minutes from KEF — most travellers go straight there.
+Reykjavík is 45 minutes from KEF — most travelers go straight there.
 See our Keflavík arrival day guide.

 Author